johnlspouge/submer-central-limit-theorem/2022-12-12 ISCB-Asia V Taiwan/README.md

 ## Parametrized syncmers

-The code was inspired by the preprint of
+The code reflects concepts in the preprint of

 A. Dutta et al. (2022)<br/>
 Parameterized syncmer schemes improve long-read mapping<br />
 bioRxiv: 2022.01.10.475696

-which influenced us to generalize our methods for open and closed syncmers to their "parametrized syncmers".
-The main practical change in the code is in the parameters for syncmers.
-For example,
+which generalized open and closed syncmers to "parametrized syncmers".
+The calls below use parameters for syncmers, e.g.,

-python theta-from-closed-syncmer-count.py -k 10 -s 3 -n 100 -u 90 -c 0.95<br />
-python theta-from-open-syncmer-count.py -k 10 -s 3 -t 1 -n 100 -u 90 -c 0.95<br />

-are now called as

-python theta-from-parametrized-syncmer-count.py -k 10 -s 3 -t 0 7 -n 100 -u 90 -c 0.95<br />
+python distance-distribution-parametrized-syncmer.py -k 6 -s 2 -t 0 4 -m 5<br />

+finds the inter-syncmer distance distribution for (k,s,t)=(6,2,{0,4}) (closed) syncmers out to distance 5, where closed syncmers have a window guarantee of 4.
+Similarly,

-python theta-from-parametrized-syncmer-count.py -k 10 -s 3 -t 1 -n 100 -u 90 -c 0.95<br />
+python distance-distribution-parametrized-syncmer.py -k 6 -s 2 -t 1 -m 5 -y<br />

+finds the inter-syncmer distance distribution for open (k,s,t)=(6,2,{1}) syncmers out to distance 23.
+Open syncmers lack a window guarantee.

 where closed (k,s)=(10,3) syncmers are now parametrized (k,s, ts)=(10, 3,'0 7') syncmers,<br />
 and open (k,s,t)=(10,3,1) syncmers are now parametrized (k,s, ts)=(10, 3,'1') syncmers.